nomssi/abap_scheme/editor/README.md

 ![Default Editor](/img/default_editor.png)

 ## How To Enable The New ABAP Editor
+The SAP GUI ABAP Editor for LISP enables
+* syntax highlighting
+* code completion

 ![Default Editor](/img/new_editor.png)

-to configure the powerful SAP GUI ABAP Editor for LISP you need
+You need

 1) Two configuration files for the language LISPin your local SAP GUI configuration folder for the ABAP Editor.